How to Optimize a Waveform

 Now that you’ve improved your pulse and it’s producing the velocity you’ve been looking for, it is time to push the head a bit harder and turn up the frequency.
 This will test whether the waveform we’ve built so far performs well at our target frequency, as well as if there are any particular spots to avoid.
 If you already know what your key target frequency is, then you can save some time by just looking at jetting there, but don’t forget to include the subharmonics too.
-This ensures that if the drop spacing gets adjusted during rendering and printing the image, your waveform will still perform well.
+You may be surprised to learn that when an image is rendered and printed, the print resolution is not necessarily constant across the whole image.
+To help improve the appearance of the image, the resolution is increased for darker portions and decreased for lighter portions, making it possible to print a gradient even if you only have one available drop size.
+The resolution is commonly divided in half or in thirds, so testing one half and one third of your target frequency will ensure your waveform will still perform well after rendering.

 We think it’s usually best to do as much as you can to understand the entire frequency space.
 You already have the system set up, and you never know when a customer will ask to use that ink at another frequency.
 In addition to XSweep, Imagexpert supplies the Frequency Sweep Add-On to help speed up the process.
 This will automatically sweep through a range of frequencies and collect the data, which is especially helpful for higher frequency printheads.
 The image below is our Samba waveform jetting at 1 – 30kHz in 1 kHz steps.

 Fortunately, our drop formation looks pretty good across this range.
 Here is another example that tells a different story.